Jobsite Preparation & Maintenance for Hardwood Floors

 Yes they do.
 They are usually raised up from their original place hiding unsightly paint ridges.
 If removal of baseboards presents special consideration such as in a historical home, a trim molding can be applied to the existing baseboard.

-Do my casings around my door frames need to come off?
+Do casings around my door frames need to come off to install hardwood?

 No. Touchwood will undercut your casings and slide our wood underneath to give a clean, finished look.